Cronenworth homers in 9th, Padres win; Stanek, Astros tumble

 VERSATILE MACHADO

 Machado, a third baseman, had a putout in deep right field and an assist from his normal position in the fourth inning.
-Machado, who often plays in shallow right when the Padres shift against left-handed batters, tracked down Tucker’s fly ball in deep right for the first out of the inning and then, back at the hot corner, gloved Carlos Correa’s grounder and threw to first for the third out.
+Machado, who often plays in shallow right when the Padres shift against left-handed batters, tracked down Tucker’s fly ball in deep right for the first out of the inning and then, back at the hot corner, gloved Correa’s grounder and threw to first for the third out.

 TRAINER’S ROOM